Kalman filter

 The Kalman filter keeps track of the estimated state of the system and the variance or uncertainty of the estimate.
 The estimate is updated using a state transition model and measurements. $\hat{x}_{k\mid k-1}$ denotes the estimate of the system's state at time step k before the k-th measurement y_{k} has been taken into account; $P_{k \mid k-1}$ is the corresponding uncertainty.

 In statistics and control theory, Kalman filtering (also known as linear quadratic estimation) is an algorithm that uses a series of measurements observed over time, including statistical noise and other inaccuracies, to produce estimates of unknown variables that tend to be more accurate than those based on a single measurement, by estimating a joint probability distribution over the variables for each time-step.
-The filter is constructed as a mean squared error minimiser, but an alternative derivation of the filter is also provided showing how the filter relates to maximum likelihood statistics.
+The filter is constructed as a mean squared error minimiser, but also relates to maximum likelihood statistics.
 The filter is named after Rudolf E. Kálmán.

 Kalman filtering has numerous technological applications.
 A common application is for guidance, navigation, and control of vehicles, particularly aircraft, spacecraft and ships positioned dynamically.
 Furthermore, Kalman filtering is much applied in time series analysis tasks such as signal processing and econometrics.
 Kalman filtering is also important for robotic motion planning and control, and can be used for trajectory optimization.
 Kalman filtering also works for modeling the central nervous system's control of movement.
 Due to the time delay between issuing motor commands and receiving sensory feedback, the use of Kalman filters provides a realistic model for making estimates of the current state of a motor system and issuing updated commands.